-- Step 1 Select appropriate survey measures aligned to the CCL: Connecticut School Leadership Standards. - Step 2 Review baseline data on selected measures, which may require a fall administration of the survey in year one. - Step 3 Set 1 target for growth on selected measures (or performance on selected measures when growth is not feasible to assess or performance is already high). - Step 4 Later in the school year, administer surveys to relevant stakeholders. - Step 5 Aggregate data and determine whether the administrator achieved the established target.
+- 1. Select appropriate survey measures aligned to the CCL: Connecticut School Leadership Standards. - 2.
+Review baseline data on selected measures.

-Step 6 - Assign a rating, using this scale:
+- 3. Set 1 target for growth on selected measures (or performance on selected measures when growth is not feasible to assess or performance is already high). - 4.
+Later in the school year, administer surveys to relevant stakeholders. - 5.
+Aggregate data and determine whether the administrator achieved the established target. - 6.
+Assign a rating, using this scale: